essej/aoo/doku/aoo_usecases.rst

 .. _fig-aoo_domespeaker:

 .. figure:: ./images/dome_node_small.jpg
-   :alt: One node with one speaker in the dome
+   :alt: One node for 6 channels with one speaker in the dome
    :width: 80%

-   One node with one speaker in the dome
+   One node for 6 channels with one speaker in the dome

 Each node is a small embedded computer equipped with an 8-channel sound-card, including amplifiers and speakers.
 Each speaker can been calibrated and fed individually.
 However, since each unit is aware of its speaker positions, it can also render the audio with an internal Ambisonics encoder/decoder combination.